cgreenhalgh/opensharingtoolkit-mediahub/docs/installation.md

 - If on windows or Mac and you want to access the mediahub from other machines on the network then you will need to make the port accessible, e.g. on Windows open `Oracle VM VirtualBox`, find the entry on the left for `boot2docker-vm`, select it and click `Settings`, select `Network`, on the `Adapter 1` tab click `Port Forwarding`, click `Insert new rule` (diamond/plus icon), and enter `Host Port` `80` and `Guest Port` `80`; click `OK`, `OK`.

 - Open a browser and enter the URL of the new instance.
-Note: don't use `localhost` or `127.0.0.1` - find the actual IP address of your machine (or the docker host vm), e.g. on windows open a `Command Prompt` and type `ipconfig`, find the first `Ethernet adapter...` entry if using Ethernet (`Wifi adapter...` or equivalent if using Wifi) and look at the row `IPv4 Address...` - copy this address (four numbers with dots in between) into the web browser.
+Note: don't use `localhost` or `127.0.0.1` - find the actual IP address of your machine (or the docker host vm).
+Open a terminal (on Windows a `Command Prompt`) and type `boot2docker ip`; copy this address (four numbers with dots in between) into the web browser.

-- you should now see a fork prompting for an instance name, username and password.
-These are the admin account for the new server; enter your chosen values and hit configure.
+- you should see a form prompting for an instance name, username and password.
+(If you get a `502 Bad Gateway` error then try stopping and re-starting the docker container, or restarting your machine and restarting docker as below.)
+These will be the admin account for the new server; enter your chosen values and hit configure (don't use credentials that you use elsewhere!).
 You should see a confirmation page with a Get started link; follow this...

-- you see a simple web page with a title (OpenSharingToolkit Mediahub) and a link `Editor` - click this for the authoring and publishing view.
+- you should see a simple web page with a title (OpenSharingToolkit Mediahub) and a link `Editor` - click this for the authoring and publishing view.
 The username and password are the ones you set in the previous step.

+- Now try the tutorial in the [general (app first) user guide](userguide.md) or the [kiosk user guide](kioskuserguide.md).

 Note that the server uses basic authentication over HTTP; you will need to set it up behind a HTTPS reverse proxy if you want this to be secure!

-- Now try the tutorial in the [general (app first) user guide](userguide.md) or the [kiosk user guide](kioskuserguide.md).

 ### Checking / restarting